anwaaralikhan/multithreading/usecases/concepts/onspinwait.md

+Goals

+Define an API that would allow Java code to hint to the run-time system that it is in a spin loop.
+The API will be a pure hint, and will carry no semantic behaviour requirements (for example, a no-op is a valid implementation).
+Allow the JVM to benefit from spin loop specific behaviours that may be useful on certain hardware platforms.
+Provide both a no-op implementation and an intrinsic implementation in the JDK, and demonstrate an execution benefit on at least one major hardware platform.

+There are many times a thread must be suspended until something outside its scope changes.
+A (once) common practice was the wait() notify() pattern where there's one thread waiting for the other thread to wake them up.

+There is a big limitation to this, namely, the other thread must be aware that there might be waiting threads and should notify.
+If the work of the other thread is outside your control, there's no way to get notified.

 ## SpinWait

 ### While learning Java 9 I came across a new method of Thread class, called onSpinWait​.
 According to javadocs, this method is used for this: